mariamisaeva/MovieApp/README.md

 1. Clone or Download the repository: `git clone https://github.com/mariamisaeva/MovieApp.git`
 2. Navigate into the directory: `cd MovieApp`
+3. Run index.html file.
-3. Open <http://localhost> in your browser to see the app running.
+4. Open <http://localhost> in your browser to see the app running.

 ## How It Works